mae-global/rigo/README.md

 # rigo
 Implementation of the RenderMan Interface for the Go programming language.
+This is currently based on Pixar's RenderMan Specification version 3.2.1 (November 2005).
+This implementation is still under *active development*, so *expect* holes and bugs.

 [Online Documentation](https://godoc.org/github.com/mae-global/rigo)